sasjs/cli/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All unit tests are passing (`npm test`).
 - [ ] All CI checks are green.
 - [ ] Development comments have been added or updated.
-- [ ] Development documentation coverage increased.
+- [ ] Development documentation coverage has been increased and new threshold is set.
 - [ ] Reviewer is assigned.